Shatterzone: Timeline

 The current era is the 25th Century.

-The development of coldsleep technology and mastery of nuclear fusion engines enable easy travel within our solar system, and the possibility of extrasolar colonization.
+The development of coldsleep technology and mastery of nuclear fusion engines enable easy travel within the Solar System, and the possibility of extrasolar colonization.
 The overwhelming desire to escape the restrictions of life on Earth drive some to establish illegal "black" colonies without the consent of the government.
 The Secessionist Wars ensue and the first intergalactic fleets of warships are created.

 2276: Humans discover a derelict alien space vessel, and while the science of how its quantum drive (or Q-Drive) functions is beyond the grasp of human science, it is a relatively simple mechanism which researchers are soon able to recreate and mass-produce.
 Using the new alien technology, human ships become capable of reaching speeds 365 times the speed of light.
 Abundant faster-than-light engines allow a phenomenon called the Diaspora, in which the world population drops from 25 billion to 500 million over the next two centuries as extrasolar colony worlds become genuine home worlds to large populations of humans.

 2320: First contact with the Glahn.

 2486: The establishment of the Consortium of Worlds, a joint government of the homeworlds of the Humans, Glahn, and Ishantra.